Civics and Citizenship

 Political Perspective lesson

-Homework: complete "Who am I - Personal Beliefs," and "Where am I From -Communities of Place" over the March break.
+Homework: complete "Who am I - Personal Beliefs," (required) and "Where am I From -Communities of Place" (optional).
 This is on the U1L1 ‘Political Perspective’ worksheet.

 1. Explanation of U1L1 culminating assignment - complete in Google Classroom.

-• using the criteria for the concepts of political perspective and significance, read the article on TV food advertising laws and and apply the concepts to the issue using this worksheet.
+using the criteria for the concepts of political perspective and significance, read the article on a possible Social Media Ban in Canada and apply the concepts to the issue using the worksheet.

 2. Continue Political Thinking Lesson - perspective and significance.